-My 10 months old baby boy is urinating blood.
-I took him to the doctor and they did a urine test and a blood test..but awaiting for the results..
-Can anyone help me ease my anxiety?
+My 10 months old baby is urinating blood.
+I took him to the doctor and they did a urine test and a blood test… but we’re waiting for the results right now… Can anyone help me ease my anxiety?
 I need to know what can be wrong.

-A week ago he had diarrhea and vomited… Fever at times and loss of appetite… but my husband and I got the gastro so we thought he had the gastro too..
-Now I see blood in urine and freaking out…
+A week ago he had diarrhea and vomited… Fever at times and loss of appetite… but my husband and I got the gastro so we thought he had the gastro too… Now I see blood in the urine and freaking out…

 The medical term for blood in urine is hematuria.
 Blood in the urine comes from some part of the urinary tract; from the kidneys all the way down to the urethra, and it is important to find out what is causing the bleeding.
 You did completely right to take your baby to the doctor and have the tests run.

-In babies, a urinary tract infection can be the reason for blood in the urine, but there may be other reasons too, such as problems with the kidneys, some blockage or from taking antibiotics.
-Dehydration may also lead to blood in the urine; something that may explain your baby's situation as you mention a recent diarrhea.
+In babies, a urinary tract infection can be the reason for blood in the urine, but there may be other reasons too, such as problems with the kidneys, some blockage, or from taking antibiotics.

-indicates from where the blood in coming.
-Pink or red blood usually derives from the lower urinary tract (the bladder or urethra), while brown, tea- or cola colored blood is more likely to derive from the kidneys.
+Pink or red blood usually derives from the lower urinary tract (the bladder or urethra), while brown, tea- or cola-colored blood is more likely to derive from the kidneys.

-Often when it comes to babies, a parent may notice blood in the diaper without knowing excatly where it came from
+Often when it comes to babies, a parent may notice blood in the diaper without knowing exactly where it came from.

 The blood can also come from the rectum, from a small crack for example.
 To learn more about blood in a baby’s poop, read here.

 In any case, while waiting for test results can be pure torture, there isn’t much point in speculating about what may be causing the blood in your baby’s urine.
-If your baby seems overall healthy, is wetting his diapers just as usual and in is no pain, chances are that the test results will come out completely nromal and you will never really know what caused the bleeding.
+If your baby seems overall healthy, is wetting his diapers just as usual, and is in no pain, chances are that the test results will come out completely normal and you will never really know what caused the bleeding.

-The best thing you can do in the meantime, is try to relax and focus on how lovely your little boy is.
+The best thing you can do in the meantime is to try to relax and focus on how lovely your little boy is.
 Worrying and imagining the worst is not going to help him or yourself at all.
 He will be picking up on your anxiety.
-You are far better to fill your days with love and fun activities, and focus on what you do have control over until the results are in.
+You are far better to fill your days with love and fun activities and focus on what you do have control over until the results are in.